Petti-Lab/scrnaseq.tutorials.github.io/index.md

 ## Step 11.
 Generate 2-dimensional layouts of the data using two related algorithms, t-SNE and UMAP.

 Use the number of principal components (nPC) you selected above.
+For the sake of demonstration, we use 10 in this example:

 ```R
 nPC = 10;